Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Arguments for Definition A

 Writing $\br S{=}c\left(\br E\times\br B\right)$ and $\,\,{\cal E}{=}\left(E^{2}+B^{2}\right)/2$, in terms of the electric and magnetic fields $\br E$ and $\br B$, gives\footnote{Electromagnetic formulas in this paper are taken from Griffiths \cite{Griffiths} and Jackson \cite{Jackson}, with translation into Heaviside-Lorentz units.}

 It is easily shown from the inequalities $\left(E-B\right)^{2}\ge0$ and $EB\ge\left|\br E\times\br B\right|$ that $\left|\br V_{\!\text{A}}\right|\le c$.

-The consensus definition that energy flow velocity is simply energy flux density divided by energy density is suggested by analogy with the well understood example of $\br V_{\!\text{q}}=\br J/\rho$ as the velocity of charge flow, given electric charge density $\rho$ and charge flux density $\br J$.
-The analogy suggests $\br V_{\!\text{A}}=\br S/{\cal E}$ as the velocity of electromagnetic energy, given energy density ${\cal E}$ and energy flux density $\br S$.
+\textbf{Argument from Analogy:} The consensus definition that energy flow velocity is simply $\br V_{\!\text{A}}=\br S/{\cal E}$ is suggested by analogy with the well understood example of $\br V_{\!\text{q}}=\br J/\rho$ as the velocity of charge flow, given electric charge density $\rho$ and charge flux density $\br J$.
 It will therefore be useful to begin with a review of the properties of charge flow.

-The divergence of the EM field four-tensor is the charge flux four-vector $\fv J=c\rho\fv e_{0}+\br J$.
-This four-vector can be timelike, spacelike, or null.
-But there are useful cases (\emph{e.g.,} flow of particles all having the same sign of electric charge) in which it is timelike.
-In these cases, the velocity $\br V_{\!\text{q}}=\br J/\rho$ has magnitude less than the speed of light and so one can write $\br J=\rho\br V_{\!\text{q}}$, in analogy to $\br S={\cal E}\br V_{\!\text{A}}$ above.
+The charge flux four-vector is $\fv J=c\rho\fv e_{0}+\br J$.
+This four-vector can be timelike, spacelike, or null; but there are useful cases in which it is timelike.
+In these cases, the velocity $\br V_{\!\text{qA}}=\br J/\rho$ has magnitude less than the speed of light.